spujadas/elk-docker/docs/index.md

 Here is the list of breaking changes that may have side effects when upgrading to later versions of the ELK image:

+- **Java 11**

+	*Applies to tags: `780` and later.*

+	Since tag `es234_l234_k452`, this image used Java 8.

+	As Java 8 will no longer be supported by the ELK stack, as of tag `780`, Elasticsearch uses the version of OpenJDK that it is bundled with (OpenJDK 11), and Logstash uses a separately installed OpenJDK 11 package.
+This may have unintended side effects on plugins that rely on Java.

 - **`path.repo`**

 	*Applies to tags: after `623`.*